Sunday, October 30, 2022

 · Has the James Webb space telescope discovered the edge of the universe yet?
 No?
 It never will.
 But it has discovered galaxies that are too old for the present Big Bang theory to be true.
 Back to the drawing board.

-P.S. - When you hear 'leftists' praising the police, denouncing 'woke' efforts, hating on the homeless, the drugged and the loud, embracing vaccine denial, loving Russia, opposing 'globalization' and grabbing onto every event as a CIA conspiracy, you should start to wonder.
+P.S. - When you hear 'leftists' praising the police, denouncing 'woke' efforts, hating on the homeless, the drugged and the loud, embracing vaccine denial, opposing birth control or abortion, loving Russia, opposing 'globalization' and grabbing onto every event as a CIA conspiracy, you should start to wonder.
 And then there is alt-right 'anti-imperialist' Tulsi Gabbard.

 The Cultural Marxist (Thanks and a tip of the HatiLo Hat to Jeffrey St. Clair)